DragonetMC/DragonProxy-Translations/README.md

 # DragonProxy-Translations
-Translations for DragonPortal.
+Translations for DragonProxy.
 Pull requests are welcomed!

 ## Usage
-- 1. Put the language file into the same folder of DragonPortal binary file.
+- 1. Put the language file into the same folder of DragonProxy binary file.
 - 2. Change `lang` option to the file name of the language file (e.g. `ko_KR.lang`) in config.properties.
 - 3. Start/restart your server.